drakkan/sftpgo/docker/sftpgo/debian/README.md

 # Dockerfile based on Debian stable

+:warning: The recommended way to run SFTPGo on Docker is to use the official [images](https://github.com/users/drakkan/packages/container/package/sftpgo).
+The documentation here is now obsolete.

 Please read the comments inside the `Dockerfile` to learn how to customize things for your setup.

 You can build the container image using `docker build`, for example: